Silo (series): Dust

 Dust is the third and final arc of the series, contained in a single book of the same name.
 It concludes the stories begun in Wool and Shift.

 Donald maintains regular contact with Juliette and Lukas in Silo 18, but his health begins deteriorating rapidly.
 During this back and forth with Donald, Juliette decides to conduct experiments to determine just how poisonous the outside air really is.
-As a result of these tests she eventually learns that the benign argon gas that they’ve been pumping into the airlock with every cleaning isn’t gas at all, but is in fact clouds of deadly nanobots programmed to eat away at the inferior tape on the suits and then kill the occupant inside.
-During this time, the residents of Silo 18 undertake the excavation of a tunnel to Silo 17; Thurman is awakened and reasserts control over Silo 1, resulting in Donald being beaten and imprisoned.
-The tunnel breaks through to 17 just as Thurman notices that 18 has gone rogue and orders its termination, and only about 200 residents make it to safety before 18 is saturated with deadly nanobots, claiming the life of Lukas.
+As a result of these tests she eventually learns that the benign argon gas that they have been pumping into the airlock with every cleaning is not gas at all, but is in fact clouds of deadly nanobots programmed to eat away at the inferior tape on the suits and then kill the occupant inside.
+During this time, the residents of Silo 18 undertake the excavation of a tunnel to Silo 17.
+Thurman is awakened and reasserts control over Silo 1, resulting in Donald being beaten and imprisoned.
+The tunnel breaks through to Silo 17 just as Thurman notices that Silo 18 has gone rogue and orders its termination, and only about 200 residents make it to safety before Silo 18 is saturated with deadly nanobots, claiming the life of Lukas.

-Donald's sister Charlotte, who was woken up by the former against the Silo's rules, and a sympathetic security officer named Darcy free Donald and try to escape Silo 1 together.
+Against the Silo's rules, Donald wakes his sister, Charlotte, who, along with a sympathetic security officer named Darcy, free Donald and try to escape Silo 1 together.
 Donald is dying and too weak to leave.
 He persuades Charlotte and Darcy to go without him while he plans to blow up Silo 1's reactor so that the other Silos are free from the tyranny of Thurman and Operation Fifty.
 Darcy sacrifices himself so Charlotte can make it out safely, just as Donald destroys Silo 1.

 Meanwhile, Juliette discovers that all Silos possess a tunneling machine that, when activated, will connect them to a place designated "Seed".
 Silo 17's machine requires more fuel than is available, so Juliette and a group of willing survivors try to walk to Seed over the surface using modified pressurized cleaning suits and oxygen tanks.
 They emerge from a wall of dust and realize the world has already healed itself.
 It is revealed that the Silos are enshrouded by an artificial veil of toxic dust that is likely formed by nanobots, but beyond them, there is breathable air, clean water, and a thriving ecosystem.
-When Juliette and the survivors arrive at Seed, they find it is a sprawling bunker replete with food, materials, and plant seeds, everything needed to rebuild civilization.
+When Juliette and the survivors arrive at Seed, they find it is a sprawling bunker replete with everything needed to rebuild civilization: food, plant seeds, and other materials.
 Charlotte encounters the group, and Juliette invites her to join them to rebuild human civilization together.